captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 Thank you, Mr. Washington!
-And speaking of Thank Yous -- that meal you cooked this evening, Mr. Washington --
+And speaking of Thank Yous—that meal you cooked this evening, Mr. Washington—

 ---